mattgraham/mattgraham.github.io/_posts/2012-03-09-Harmonious.md

 In recent months you've not heard much about Harmony (Our / Ordered List's first product to market), but as we continue to use and build upon it, I wanted to quickly share some of my favorite features that you may not know are already built into Harmony.

 ##SCSS / SASS / Compass built in
 Using Compass in Harmony is easy.
-Simply open up your stylesheet in the theme editor and change the processor to Scss or Sass.
+Simply open up your stylesheet in the theme editor and change the processor to SCSS or Sass.

 <img src="http://get.harmonyapp.com/assets/4e5baf95dabe9d48b4000eb6/blog_post/scss.png">